How To Sign Up for Obamacare in Connecticut

-In Connecticut, if you need help understanding your options for coverage under Obamacare or signing up for a plan, you can get free assistance from an In-Person Assister or from a certified agent or broker.
+In Connecticut, if you need help understanding your options for coverage under Obamacare or signing up for a plan, you can get free assistance from a navigator (often called an "in-person assister" in Connecticut) or from a licensed health insurance agent or broker.

-To find a Connecticut certified In-Person Assister or a certified agent or broker, use the Assistance Search Form at Access Health CT.
+Find a navigator.
+To find a Connecticut certified in-person assister, use the Assistance Search Form at Access Health CT.